gdiminneapolis/jekyll-reveal-starter-kit/README.md

 # jekyll-reveal-starter-kit

-A starting point for developing GDI slide sets using the reveal.js library and the jekyll static site generator
+A starting point for developing GDI slide sets using the reveal.js library and the jekyll static site generator.

 [Jekyll](http://jekyllrb.com) is a
 [static-site generator](https://en.wikipedia.org/wiki/Web_template_system#Static_page_generators)